tamarin-prover/tamarin-prover/src/009_advanced-features.md

 sender `$A` from the adversary knowledge can be added.
 This models that a confidential channel is not authentic, and anybody could have sent the message.

-Note that the fact `!Conf($B,x)` is persistent.
-With this we model that a message that was sent confidentially to `$B` can be replayed by the adversary at a later point in time.
+Note that `!Conf($B,x)` is a persistent fact.
+With this, we model that a message that was sent confidentially to `$B` can be replayed by the adversary at a later point in time.
 The last rule, `ChanIn_CAdv`, denotes that the adversary can also directly send a message from his knowledge on a confidential channel.

-Finally, we need to given protocol rules specifying that the message `~n` is sent and received on a confidential channel.
+Finally, we need to give protocol rules specifying that the message `~n` is sent and received on a confidential channel.
 We do this by changing the `Out` and `In` facts to the `Out_C` and `In_C` facts, respectively.